-- Attend a training session organized by your party. - Review this booklet so you know what to do. - Ask questions if you are unsure about any part of your job. - Assemble the supplies you will need on at the polling station.
-These include: - This manual; - Your completed Appointment of Candidate's Representative, form P 04 201, signed by your candidate or their agent.
-You will be observing voting procedures and the counting of the ballots and/or collecting copies of the Statement of Electors Who Voted on Polling Day forms throughout polling day; - Notebook and pen; - Food and water (and medicine, if you need any); - Whatever else you may need to perform your responsibilities. - You CANNOT bring any campaign materials (i.e. signs, pamphlets, buttons, etc.) with you to the polling station.
+- Attend a training session organized by your candidate. - Review this booklet so you know what to do. - Ask questions if you are unsure about any part of your job. - Assemble the supplies you will need on at the polling station.
+These include: - This manual; - Your completed Appointment of Candidate's Representative, form M 04 201, signed by your candidate or their agent.
+Scrutineers appointed by a Municipal Returning Officer when a plebiscite is being conducted will receive an Appointment of Plebiscite Scrutineer, form M 04 203.; - Notebook and pen; - Food and water (and medicine, if you need any); - Whatever else you may need to perform your responsibilities. - You CANNOT bring any campaign materials (i.e. signs, pamphlets, buttons, etc.) with you to the polling station.